ama-team/voxengine-scenario-framework/README.md

 }
 ```

+Please note that `valid` property is not the same as `violations`
+property emptiness, some reported violations may not convert scenario to
+invalid one.

+## Timeouts

+As you may have seen though the document, nearly every action has a
+configurable timeout.
+Since hand-generated promises are used
+extensively, it is terribly easy to leave unresolvable promise behind
+that would prevent scenario from successful completion and may drain
+your money.
+Because of that framework enforces timing constraints on
+most of tasks, leaving you an option to configure them more precisely.

 ## Concurrency notes

 TBD

 ## Other notes

+- Please note that at the moment of this document being written ES6
+**had not been supported by VoxImplant**.
+While you can use transpiler
+to transform your scripts to ES5, i personally recommended not to use
+ES6 until it is officially supported and write everything in ES5 - it
+may save you nerves during debug.
-- We have a package `@ama-team/voxengine-reference` that contains jsdoc
+- We have a package `@ama-team/voxengine-references` that contains jsdoc
 definitions for VoxEngine internals.
 Be sure to install it if you need
-autocompletion in other than official web UI IDE.
+autocompletion in IDE other than provided by official web UI.
 - Check `@ama-team/voximplant-publisher` as well
 - We have plans for automated runner and any testing framework
 integration but oh god where do we get such amount of time